Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs

 \subsubsection{\ref{q:generalization} Generalization}

 Recall~\Cref{tab:allresults} to compare \oursS and the baselines.
-These results show how well the policies optimized for the same subset can generalize to unseen POMDPs in the HM-POMDP.
+These results demonstrate the effectiveness of policies optimized for the same subset in generalizing to unseen POMDPs within the HM-POMDP.
 Except for the Network benchmark, \oursS provides much better generalization to the full HM-POMDP.
 The most complex benchmark, DPM, shows a gap of~26\% between \oursS and the best baseline.